 Fibre has been shown to reduce risk of chronic diseases as well as certain cancers.
 People with a higher intake of cereal fibres have a reduced risk of premature death from chronic conditions such as cancer, heart disease, respiratory disease and diabetes.

 Fibre also plays an important role in gut health, but men typically fall well short of the recommended intake.
-Make fibre your friend.
+When it comes to men’s health, fibre is your friend.
 It’s the kind of mate who will always have your back – and truly love your guts.

 Juggling career and family responsibilities can make it difficult to prioritise healthy eating and exercise.
 But don’t despair.
 If you make time to move your body, you’ll help keep a healthy weight and improve mood, bowel health and overall well-being.
 Get moving as often as you can – playing beach cricket, footy with the kids or even pumping weights at the gym.
 Whatever floats your boat – just do it!